Fury (2014 film): Filming

 The film's crews were rehearsing the film scenes in Hertfordshire in September 2013.
 The crew were also sighted filming in various locations in North West England.
-Brad Pitt was spotted in preparations for Fury driving a tank on September 3 in the English countryside.
+Pitt was spotted in preparations for Fury driving a tank on September 3 in the English countryside.
 Principal photography began on September 30, 2013, in the Oxfordshire countryside.
 Pinewood Studios sent warning letters to the villagers of Shirburn, Pyrton, and Watlington that there would be sounds of gunfire and explosions during the filming of Fury.

 On October 15, 2013, a stuntman was accidentally stabbed in the shoulder with a bayonet while rehearsing at the set in Pyrton.
-He was taken to the John Radcliffe Hospital in Oxford by air ambulance.
-Police treated it as an accident.
-In November 2013, the film caused controversy by shooting a scene on Remembrance Day in which extras wore Wehrmacht and Waffen-SS uniforms.
-Ayer and Sony apologized.
+He was taken to the John Radcliffe Hospital in Oxford by air ambulance; police treated it as an accident.
+In November 2013, the film caused controversy by shooting a scene on Remembrance Day in which extras wore Wehrmacht and Waffen-SS uniforms; Ayer and Sony apologized.